hashicorp/terraform-provider-tls/README.md

 HashiCorp [Terraform Providers Discuss forums](https://discuss.hashicorp.com/c/terraform-providers/31), in accordance with HashiCorp [Community Guidelines](https://www.hashicorp.com/community-guidelines).

+We also provide some basic [design principles](DESIGN.md), to describe overarching themes in the codebase.

 The remainder of this document will focus on the development aspects of the provider.

 ## Requirements